-Apologetics comes from a Greek word that means ‘speaking in defense’, and is the discipline of defending a position through the systematic use of information.
-This term is most often applied in a religious context, referring to providing a verbal defense for ones faith.
+Apologetics comes from a Greek word that means ‘speaking in defense.’
+It is the discipline of defending a position through the systematic use of information.
+This term is most often applied in a religious context, referring to providing a verbal defense for one’s faith.

 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, keeping a clear conscience, so that those who speak maliciously against your good behavior in Christ may be ashamed of their slander.1 Peter 3:15b-16 NIV

 Are You an Apologist